-Everyone has their own theory on how to feed their dogs.
+Everyone has their own theory on how to feed dogs.
 Here, we will tell you ours.

 C2R researches nutrition for many reasons – to help dogs run more efficient in the field, to grow healthier puppies, to have longevity in our breeding stock, and to have the best looking dogs out there.
 As nutrition is one of the few things we can control about our dogs, we focus on it.

 Dry dog food, “kibble”, is all made the same way, and it started years ago by the industry telling pet owners that its’ more convenient and balanced for your dog, and to not feed your dog people food.
-A meat source (sometimes disclosed, sometimes not – think about that for a minute) is cooked down to a powder (losing any nutritional content) and then formed into the kibble.
-The maker then sprays those dry kibbles with synthetic forms of vitamins and minerals.
+A meat source (sometimes disclosed, sometimes not – think about that for a minute) is cooked down to and grains and vitamins are then mixed in, ultimately forming kibble.
 There are no regulations on dog food currently, so no one checks to see if the content in the bag matches the label on the bag.
 Any form of “probiotic” that is supposedly in the kibble is most likely cooked out.
 The best you can do is try to buy a well known brand and keep an eye on how your dog is doing on that food.

-C2R adds the Complete supplement to any dry kibble we feed, and in addition, we rotate feeding Salmon Oil, sometimes an egg, and sometimes spirulina.
+C2R adds a supplements along with sometimes an egg, and sometimes spirulina.
 We have specific supplements for different requirements.
 We also buy a commercial raw formula from www.gandcraw.com.
 They grind the muscle/organ/bone into a balanced meat that looks like hamburger.
 We use this meat mixture in a 10% ratio in the morning feeding for both puppies and our show adults, in addition to the supplements.

-Puppies go through stages when being weaned – from the suckling stage, to a licking stage, and then on to chewing.
+Newborn puppies go through stages when being weaned – from the suckling stage, to a licking stage, and then on to chewing.
 It is important that they go through all 3 phases to properly grow and condition their digestive system.
 Missed steps can cause allergies and other digestive problems later in life.
-C2R starts their pups at about 3.5-4 weeks old on goats milk, then begins to add things like Tahini, Spirulina, probiotics, ginger, Omega 3’s (helps the brains develop) and a few other items that help the digestive system prepare.
+C2R starts their pups at about 3.5 – 4 weeks old on raw goats milk, then begins to add things like Tahini, Spirulina, probiotics, ginger, Omega 3’s (helps the brains develop) and a few other items that help the digestive system prepare.

 Puppies require a specific diet including calcium and phosphorus ration for growing bones.
 We are careful to watch the front knuckles of our pups around month 3-4 – you can begin to see the bones start to grow and well, and during this time, protein should be carefully monitored as well as calcium and phosphorus to prevent any bone growth issues.